Former Sea Cadet Officer, Terrence Matthews, sentenced to six years imprisonment for abuseJuly 26, 2017

 It is right that Matthews, even as an 83 year old man with frail health, has been brought to justice in relation to these offences.
 The Judge felt that Matthews’ victims “must understand the strength they have shown in coming forward” as without their strength to report this “abhorrent crime” to the police, there would be no justice.

 Rebecca Sheriff is a Senior Associate solicitor in the Child Abuse team at Bolt Burdon Kemp.
-If you or a love one have a claim, contact Rebecca free of charge and in confidence on 020 7288 4827 or at firstname.lastname@example.org.
+If you or a loved one have a claim, contact Rebecca free of charge and in confidence on 020 7288 4827 or at email@example.com.
 Alternatively, complete this form and one of the solicitors in the Child Abuse team will contact you.
 Find out more about the Child Abuse team.